 Life Holidays & Observances Black History Month

-This year, Black History Month returns to its roots with a new focus on black family ties.
+Black History Month returned to its roots with a new focus on black family ties in 2021.

-The theme for 2021, "The Black Family: Representation, Identity, and Diversity", explores the wide-ranging diversity of black family life -- from single to two-parent households to nuclear, extended and, more recently, bi-racial.
+The theme for 2021, "The Black Family: Representation, Identity, and Diversity", explored the wide-ranging diversity of black family life -- from single to two-parent households to nuclear, extended and, more recently, bi-racial.

-Throughout black history, factors such as slavery, inequality and poverty have put pressure on maintaining family ties, when a better life meant traveling far from home.
+Throughout black history, factors such as slavery, inequality and poverty have put pressure on maintaining family ties, especially during hard times when a better life meant traveling far from home.

-This may certainly be the reason why family reunions have always remained popuar within the African American community.
-And that means annual get-togethers with far-flung family that includes a joyful exchange of memories, photos and storytelling every year.
+This may certainly be the reason why family reunions have always remained popular with African-Americans.
+Today, that means annual get-togethers with far-flung family members reunited every year to joyfully exchange stories, memories and photos of the grandkids.

 Throughout American history, the black community has always exhibited an unwavering understanding of the value of family as an incomparable source of comfort, strength, and even survival.